NFL Power Rankings 2017: Week 15 Movers & Shakers Include Steelers, Patriots, & Panthers

 - Atlanta Falcons (8-5)

 The Carolina Panthers and Jacksonville Jaguars each continued their pushes towards the playoffs.
-Blake Bortles had an 18-for-27 game against Seattle along with 268 yards and two touchdowns to lead the Jaguars to a win.
+Blake Bortles had an 18-for-27 game against Seattle, along with 268 yards and two touchdowns to lead the Jaguars to a win.
 The Carolina Panthers hosted the Minnesota Vikings in a huge matchup.
-Cam Newton’s Panthers won 31-24 but it was thanks more so to running back James Stewart’s 16 carries for 103 yards and three touchdowns.
-The Jags and Panthers are definitely two teams to watch as the postseason approaches, based on momentum and the contention for division titles.
+Cam Newton’s Panthers won 31-24, but it was thanks to running back James Stewart’s 16 carries for 103 yards and three touchdowns.
+The Jags and Panthers are definitely two teams to watch as the postseason approaches based on momentum and the drive for division titles.

 The Top 1️⃣5️⃣ plays from Week 14! pic.twitter.com/JOH3x5spoh